 Rose State College has an articulation agreement with Midwestern State University in Wichita Falls, TX.
 Graduates of the Respiratory Therapist Program interested in obtaining a 4-year degree in Respiratory Care are eligible to enroll in the RRT to BSRC online degree at Midwestern State University.
 Website: https://mwsu.edu/academics/hs2/respiratory/rrt-to-bsrc

-Rebecca Knox, Program Director (405) 733-7571 rknox@rose.edu
+Tiffany Lowery, Program Director (405) 736-0330 tlowery@rose.edu